mateothegreat/svelte5-router/readme.md

 # Svelte Routing like a boss

-An SPA router for Svelte that allows you to divide & conquer your app with nested routers.
+An SPA router for Svelte that allows you to divide & conquer your app with nested routers, snippets, and more.

+## Features

 - Supports Svelte 5 🚀!
 - Divide & conquer - use nested routers all over the place.
+- Use components, snippets, or both!
 - Supports regex paths (e.g. `/foo/(.*?)/bar`) 🔥.
 - Supports named parameters.